kadimi/bootswatch/README.md

 ```

-...Then login to the dashboard and follow the messages in the notices to install and activate required plugins.

 ## Overriding Bootstrap/Bootswatch `variables.less`

 You can override variables used by a sub-theme using the `bootswatch_variables_overrides` filter hook, here is an example: